The Covid-19 Vaccines In Malaysia's National Vaccination Programme

-From dosage to efficacy rates, here's what the National Covid-19 Immunisation Programme Handbook says about the five vaccines that will soon arrive in Malaysia.
+From dosage to efficacy rates, here's what to know about the vaccines used in Malaysia's national immunisation plan.

 Country of origin: US